 The increasingly stringent nature of environmental regulations necessitates the generation of standardized, transparent, and evidence-based reports.
 The integrated system meets the demands of key regulatory frameworks.
 For instance, the Canadian Environmental Protection Act (CEPA) requires robust environmental monitoring and pollution control, and the system's automated data collection and standardized reporting protocols are conforming with these requirements.
 Similarly, by incorporating indigenous testing methodologies and ensuring data sovereignty, the system aligns with the UN Declaration on the Rights of Indigenous Peoples (UNDRIP).
-The ability to generate real-time, evidence-based EA reports further enables compliance with both national and provincial guidelines, such as those stipulated under OGMP 2.0, while also reinforcing the constitutional rights of indigenous peoples as provided under Section 35 of the Canadian Constitution.
+The ability to generate real-time, evidence-based EA reports further enables compliance with both national and provincial guidelines, while also reinforcing the constitutional rights of indigenous peoples as provided under Section 35 of the Canadian Constitution.
 Automating data integration and report generation reduces the inconsistencies typically associated with manual reporting and facilitates a more effective dialogue among industry stakeholders, regulatory bodies, and indigenous communities.